vibewell25/vibewell/docs/docs/guides/terms-and-conditions.md

 ### 5.1 Fees

 The fees for services booked through the Service are set by Providers.
-Vibewell charges service fees for facilitating bookings, processing payments, and maintaining the Service.
+VibeWell charges service fees for facilitating bookings, processing payments, and maintaining the Service.
 All applicable fees will be disclosed before you complete a booking.

 ### 5.2 Payment Processing

-Payment processing services for users on Vibewell are provided by our third-party payment processors.
+Payment processing services for users on VibeWell are provided by our third-party payment processors.
 By using the Service, you agree to be bound by the payment processor's terms of service and privacy policy.

 ### 5.3 Refunds